Sample Closing Statements in Injury and Malpractice Lawsuits

 - PowerPoint Closing

 Some quick advice on giving a good closing statement.
 First, do not summarize all of the evidence, particularly in a trial that lasted less than a week.
 Even the best trial lawyers who write about closing often throw in some trite advice about summarizing the key evidence.
 But it is just a bad idea.
 Second, view your close as a chance to give jurors that support your client ammunition to argue for him in during deliberations.
+A good plaintiff's attorney explains why the defense counsel has offered insufficient evidence.
 Third, try to use the specific language of the law given to the jurors by the judge to your favor.
 Jurors correctly want to follow the law.
 Give them a chance to do so.

 Also, you need to make sure the jury understands that the message they send to the community with their verdict is powerful.
 Maryland follows the what people call the "Golden Rule" of trials.
 This means lawyers cannot urge jurors, either implicitly or explicitly, to place themselves in the position of the plaintiff and to award damages as they themselves would hope to be awarded.
 But this rule does not mean that they cannot consider the community at large when rendering a verdict.
 Make sure, one way or another, the jury understands the implication to community safety of their decision.
 That safety rule should encompass more than the issues in your trial.